Ezequiel Duran Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros rank 14th in baseball in home runs given up (90 total, 1.1 per game).
+- Astros pitchers combine to rank 13th in baseball in home runs given up (90 total, 1.1 per game).

+- Dubin will take the mound to start for the Astros, his first this season.

 © 2023 Data Skrive.
 All rights reserved.